 “As an LGBTQ female Christian, I have been navigating a religious environment that views me as “other,” “less than,” and “not equal,” for too long.
 These beliefs, held by many dear to my heart, have cast a dark, dangerous shadow over my life.
 After years of searching for my voice, and calling, as a storyteller, my path has led me here.
 It is my goal to change the Christian narrative and liberate the many LGBTQ people living in the dark; oppressed by bad theology.
 I want us all to live and be acknowledged as equals, under God's love.
 There are truths that must be shared.
 We are here to share those truths.”

-Sharon "Rocky" Roggio
+Director Sharon "Rocky" Roggio

-Rocky’s background includes large budget physical production on award-winning shows and films such as House of Cards, Parks and Recreation, W/ Bob and David, Whip It and Red Dawn.
+Rocky’s background includes large budget physical production on award-winning shows and films such as House of Cards, Parks and Recreation, With Bob and David, Whip It and Red Dawn.
 In 2016, Roggio associate produced and production designed GOOK, a feature film that premiered at Sundance in 2017 and Won the Audience Award in the Next Category.

 Lost in Translations will be Roggio’s directorial debut.